Eviltoastey/ligma-pong/README.md

 The style of the game is awesome!
 It has my face so +1 for that. (it also has my angry face and my happy face.)

 # Pull request
+I made a pull request for the astroid game from link: https://github.com/ArnovanDoesburg/Asteroid-Assault.
+He already created some upgrades and a good hierachy so it was easy for me to add an extra upgrade.

+I've added the upgrade so there is some more variation in the random upgrades you get.

+You can find the pull request here: https://github.com/ArnovanDoesburg/Asteroid-Assault/pull/2

 # Peer review

+I've peerreviewed the same game I did a pull request to.
+You can read the review here: https://github.com/ArnovanDoesburg/Asteroid-Assault/issues/3